PojavLauncherTeam/PojavLauncher_iOS/README.md

 - [ ] Input pipe implementation
 - [ ] Does it work?
 Partial.
 - Currently, only rd-132211 and rd-132328 (oldest Minecraft versions :V) fully works.

+## Known issues
 - 1.6.x only render a tiny panorama at bottom left corner.
 - 1.7.2 to 1.12.2 will crash because of framebuffer.
 - Other versions will crash for various reasons: missing LWJGL JNI methods, missing OpenAL, Narrator crash, etc...
 - It may crash sometimes, but try launch again until you get it works.
+- App may be crashed if rotate screen, open Notification Center or put app to background.

 ## Installing OpenJDK 16
 ### For Chimera/Odyssey bootstrap